 MSc Programme in Geology-Geoscience

-Using practical PC-based exercises, this course aims to provide students with a theoretical knowledge on detailed hydrodynamic and geomorphic processes related to the transport of sediment in fluvial, estuarine and coastal environments.
-The course consists of two main parts: 1) Calculation and numerical modelling of water flow, sediment transport and morphological change in fluvial and estuarine environments using the DHI-MIKE 11 model complex; 2) Calculation and numerical modeling of hydrodynamics, non-cohesive sediment transport, shoreline erosion and cross-shore profile development in wave-dominated coastal environments, using the DHI-LITPACK model complex.
+Using practical PC-based exercises, this course aims to provide students with a theoretical knowledge on detailed hydrodynamic and geomorphic processes related to the transport of sediment in fluvial and coastal environments.
+The course consists of two main parts: 1) Calculation and numerical modelling of water flow, sediment transport and morphological change in fluvial and estuarine environments using the DHI-MIKE HYDRO model complex; 2) Calculation and numerical modeling of wave-driven flows, sediment transport, shoreline erosion and cross-shore profile development in coastal environments, using the DHI-LITPACK model complex.

-Waves and currents in coastal environments, wave theories, currents and discharge in rivers and estuaries, sediment dynamics and sediment transport in coastal, fluvial and estuarine environments, relationship between sediment transport gradients and morphological change.
+Waves and currents in coastal environments, wave theories, unidirectional currents and discharge in rivers, sediment dynamics and sediment transport in coastal and fluvial environments, relationship between sediment transport gradients and morphological change.

-- use numerical modelling to simulate hydrodynamics and sediment transport using the DHI modelling tools MIKE11 and LITPACK.
+- use numerical modelling to simulate hydrodynamics and sediment transport using the DHI modelling tools MIKE HYDRO and LITPACK.

-- delimit, prepare and accomplish solutions of fluvial and tidal problem complexes using MIKE11
+- delimit, prepare and accomplish solutions of fluvial problem complexes using MIKE HYDRO

 - account for the principles behind nearshore wave transformation and ability to calculate those transformations using MATLAB

-- acount for nearshore processes derived from wave transformations
+- account for nearshore processes derived from wave transformations

 - delimit, prepare and accomplish solutions of coastal and marine problem complexes using LITPACK